Chitra Ganesh: Education

-Ganesh graduated from the prestigious Saint Ann's School, and magna cum laude from Brown University with a BA in Comparative Literature and Art-Semiotics.
+Ganesh attended Saint Ann's School in Brooklyn and graduated in 1996 from Brown University Phi Beta Kappa with a BA in Comparative Literature and Art Semiotics.
 She attended the Skowhegan School of Painting and Sculpture in 2001 and received her MFA in Visual Arts from Columbia University, New York in 2002.
 Ganesh's studies in literature, semiotics, and social theory paved a way for her to become steadily engaged with narrative and deconstruction that animates her work.

-During her time at Brown University as an undergraduate student, she was passionate for semiotics, feminism, post-coloniality, poetry, and translation.
-At the time, she encountered artists like Jaishri Abichandani, DJ Rekha, and other women from the South Asian Women's Creative Collective (SAWCC), which is an organization for South Asians who are interested in the arts.
-The late 1990s was an essential time for her because she was influenced by the interactions with South Asian female artists, and by her involvement in a number of progressive communities.
+During her time at Brown as an undergraduate student, she was passionate about semiotics, feminism, post-coloniality, poetry, and translation.
+After graduating and moving to New York, Ganesh worked as a New York City public Junior High School teacher in Washington Heights and at Project Reach Youth, a pregnancy prevention program in Sunset Park Brooklyn that was supported by the Children's Aid Society.
+At this time, she became involved with the South Asian Women's Creative Collective (SAWCC), an arts organization founded in 1997 to support and disseminate the work of South Asian Women artists, and the South Asian Lesbian and Gay Associations.
+The late 1990s was an essential time for Ganesh because she was influenced by the interactions with South Asian female artists, and by her involvement in a number of progressive communities.

-After her mother's death in 1998, Chitra Ganesh was hesitant about becoming an artist.
-Having a profession as an artist was nearly non-existent in her community.
+After her mother's death in 1998, Ganesh became hesitant about becoming an artist.
+The profession was nearly non-existent in her community.
 Also, she thought becoming an artist was "an option for the wealthy folks or people from a family of artists."

-At Columbia University, New York, she focused on finding images that reflected her subjectivity in mainstream art and culture that often meant "reckoning with the anthropological colonial lens that prevail in both the selection and contextualization of art objects, alongside disturbing mass mediated repetitions of South Asian subjects circulated in America."
+At Columbia University in New York, she focused on finding images that reflected her subjectivity in mainstream art and culture that often meant "reckoning with the anthropological colonial lens that prevail in both the selection and contextualization of art objects, alongside disturbing mass mediated repetitions of South Asian subjects circulated in America."
 As an artist and a scholar, she realized how important it was for her to articulate her own thoughts and approaches to object making and the cultural histories that informed them.
 She noticed a distinct absence in representation of South Asian culture, art history, and contemporary art in her curriculum, and took additional classes in anthropology and South Asian studies to "fill in some of these gaps."

 Career and inspirations

-After graduating from Brown University, she decided to get a job teaching junior high school in Washington Heights and continued to work in education (notably teaching English, and Social Studies).
-However, when her mother died, her life took a drastic turn.
-After the incident, she began teaching at junior high and kept painting in her apartment; she declared her career as an artist and realized the life is indeed very short.
+After graduating from Brown, Ganesh decided to get a job teaching junior high school in Washington Heights and continued to work in education (notably teaching English, and Social Studies).
+However, when her mother died, her life took a drastic turn, and she began teaching at junior high and kept painting in her apartment; she declared her career as an artist and realized that life is indeed very short.